Open to the Public

 If you'd like more information, please email Friends of the Sands at email@example.com.

 A mecca for many birders of the Midwest, Kankakee Sands is home to some of the fastest declining bird species in North America as well as threatened or endangered bird species to Indiana.
 These birds are one of the many reasons it is critical for the Conservancy to restore and protect the preserve.
 A partial list of birds found at the Sands is available.
+Please note, Birdwatching at Kankakee Sands can be wonderful experience, but for everyone’s safety, caution should be exercised at all times.
+If birding from roadways, please use your flashing lights and pull over to the side of the road.
+Whether in a car or on foot, birders must not impede traffic.
 Other rare and threatened specied include the plains pocket gopher, regal fritillary, blue racer and the prairie fame flower.

 On the other hand, amphibians are thriving in the prairie since hydrology restoration has taken place at the site.
 Frogs, toads and salanders can be found happily hopping and creeping all around.
 Keep on eye out for the grass lizard, a long and legless reptile that resembles a snake but has ear holes and eyelids.